|Oracle® Database Utilities

 SQL files to record the output of a SQLFILE operation.
-A SQLFILE operation is started using the Data Pump Import
+A SQLFILE operation is invoked using the Data Pump Import

-SQLFILE parameter and results in all the SQL DDL that Import would be executing based on other parameters, being written to a SQL file.
+SQLFILE parameter and results in all of the SQL DDL that Import will be executing based on other parameters, being written to a SQL file.

 Files specified by the

 An understanding of how Data Pump allocates and handles these files will help you to use Export and Import to their fullest advantage.

 For export operations, you can specify dump files at the time the job is defined, as well as at a later time during the operation.
 For example, if you discover that space is running low during an export operation, you can add additional dump files by using the Data Pump Export

 For import operations, all dump files must be specified at the time the job is defined.